ElaMCB/Data-engineering/projects/02-etl-pipeline-framework/LEGACY_MIGRATION_AND_AI_TESTING_PROPOSAL.md

 *Prepared by: QA Lead*
 *Date: 2024*
-*Status: Proposal - Awaiting Approval*
+*Status: APPROVED - Ready for Implementation*